THIS WEEK’S HEADLINES

 Peachjar’s e-flier management system electronically approves fliers and emails them to parents’ and guardians’ inboxes.
 Parents can view e-fliers from their smartphones or computer.
 In addition, fliers are also posted on the school's website for easy viewing.
 More information about Peachjar can be found on their website.

 The district is encouraging schools to use Peachjar because it saves time for school staff, it sends fliers directly to parents rather than using students as the distribution channel, and it saves paper.

-Bethel Park School District is looking for bus drivers and aides.
+Bethel Park School District is looking for school bus drivers and school bus aides.
 The benefits include a signing bonus, a competitive starting salary, health care coverage, and entrance into the state pension system.
 Interested applicants should visit the Employment section of the website or call 412.854.8414.